Nissan 370Z: Marketing

 The Nissan 370Z is featured in Electronic Arts' Need for Speed: Undercover video game which was released on November 18, 2008.
 This allowed people to drive the 370Z in-game prior to the vehicle's actual release.
 Nissan claimed it to be the first time an automaker had a vehicle world premiere by partnering with a video game company.
-It was featured in the Xbox 360 racing simulator Forza Motorsport 3, and featured in the PlayStation 3 driving simulator game Gran Turismo 5, it was also featured in Need for Speed: Hot Pursuit.
-The 370Z also made its debut on the arcade racing game Wangan Midnight Maximum Tune 3DX.
-The car also appeared in the Asphalt franchise, and Real Racing 3.

 A version of Megatron Fairlady Z was produced by Takara TOMY, as part of the Transformers Alternity toy line.

-As part of the UK market launch, a TV commercial featuring a Nissan 370Z vs racing chickens was produced.
+As part of the UK market launch, a TV commercial featuring a Nissan 370Z vs. racing chickens was produced.

 As part of Nissan's plan to build the ultimate 370Z track car, a campaign allowing fans to vote which components will be used in the project took place in association with Facebook and Autoblog.
 The suspension choices (hosted by Autoblog) include NISMO S-Tune Springs and Dampers, KW Variant 3s and an A'PEXi S1 Damper System.
-The completed vehicle includes a GReddy twin turbo kit, GReddy Ti-C catback exhaust system, KW Variant 3 suspension, Stoptech big brake kit with 2 piece aerorotors, Volk TE37SL wheels and a Metalloy decal kit.
+The completed vehicle includes a GReddy twin turbo kit, GReddy Ti-C catback exhaust system, KW Variant 3 suspension, Stoptech big brake kit with 2-piece aerorotors, Volk TE37SL wheels and a Metalloy decal kit.

 Motorsport

 The Nissan 370Z has enjoyed some successes in motorsport.
-Notably, in drifting Chris Forsberg campaigned a twin turbo, 812 horsepower, 676 lb-ft torque VQ37DE 370Z in the 2017 Formula DRIFT season.
+Notably, in drifting, Chris Forsberg campaigned a twin turbo, 812 horsepower, 676 lb-ft torque VQ37DE 370Z in the 2017 Formula DRIFT season.
 After an engine failure in the debut round, he piloted his backup 370Z.
 This car was powered by a 5.6L V8 swapped from a Nissan Titan and produced over 1,000 horsepower.

 2013 model year update (2012–2020)

-370Z (2012–2020)

-New features for the 2013 model year include: